 First Impression of Casting Choices

 For those of you who are familiar with Ghost in the Shell and The Major, you know that she’s substantially made up of cybernetics and just shy of being an AI or Cyborg or Android, depending on who you ask and your views on synthetic life forms.
-With that in mind, yes – The Major could look however she or her “creator” (mechanic?
-I have no idea what you’d call the person who implanted her cybernetics…) wanted her to look.
-In the anime, she and the rest of the cast look white, but she at least has a Japanese name.
+With that in mind, yes – The Major could look however she or her “creator” wanted her to look.
+In the anime, she and the rest of the cast look white (which a lot of the Animes made in that era did, honestly), but she at least has a Japanese name.
 So sure – The Major could look as white as she wants, but then it goes back to the whole “her creator could make her look however they wanted” and they chose to make her white, which continues the implication that white is better than or greater than being perceived as a different race, and anything other than white is seen as lessor.

 First Impression of The Major

 The quiet voice The Major combined with the particular scenes highlighted in the trailer didn’t give me a sense that this is a representation of The Major that I’m used to from the anime.
 I vaguely remember the animated movie being similar to how she’s portrayed in the trailer, but I was hoping for something more akin to the anime.
 The anime Kasunagi is quick-witted, personable, extremely intuitive to her surroundings and circumstances, and—quite frankly—a kick-ass killing machine when she needs to be and a damn good detective in her line of work.
 The trailer for the live-action film, on the other hand, portrayed a kick-ass Major for sure, but she seemed confused about social interactions, meek, vacant behind the eyes, distant, and kind of a blank slate and shell of a person.
 I’m not sure if this is an origins story for the franchise (more on this momentarily), but The Major just didn’t seem quite right to me.